-Before coming to the Berkman Center, Salome was an associate at Fenwick and West, LLP, where she worked with technology company clients on a broad variety of matters.
-She has a JD from Harvard Law School, an MsC from the London School of Economics, and a BA in Political Economy from Georgetown University.
-In her spare time, she enjoys reading fiction, gardening, and hanging out with her cat, Leo.
+Salomé was previously an associate at Fenwick and West, LLP, where she worked with technology company clients on a broad array of information law and corporate matters.
+She has a JD from Harvard Law School, an MSc from the London School of Economics, and a BA in Political Economy from Georgetown University.